 To show you how it’s done, let’s get started!

-— See also: 9 Great Reasons to Use WordPress
+Related post: 9 Great Reasons to Use WordPress for Building Websites

 I know, I know, you’ve heard this like at least a thousand times… ALWAYS have a backup at hand!